Kimmm-c/Kimmm-c/README.md

 ### Projects I'm working on:

 - I am developing a minimalist painting application called Doodoo using Qt Creator and C++.
 This app is designed to deepen my understanding of C++ and UI frameworks while also challenging the boundaries of human creativity through its minimalist design and features.
-My ultimate goal is to use this application to create digital artworks that I plan to sell on my upcoming e-commerce website.

-- Concurrently, I'm working on a personal e-commerce website to sell my digital artworks.
-This project serves both as a learning experience and a potential additional income stream.
-In this project, I will be working with PostgreSQL, Vue.js, Next.js, Stripe, AWS, etc..

 ---